 h(x) = x8 + x6 + x4 + x3 + x2 + x + 1

 NOTE – This is the same polynomial used in reference [E3].
+Designers should note that this length-255-bit pseudo-randomizer may introduce spectral lines at 1/255 of the symbol rate, and these may be significant in some systems.

-The random sequence shall begin at the first bit of the LDPC Codeword and shall repeat after 255 bits.
+The random sequence shall begin at the first bit of the LDPC Codeword and shall repeat after 255 bits, continuing repeatedly until the end of the Codeword.

-The sequence generator shall be initialized the all-ones state at the start of each Codeword.
+The sequence generator shall be initialized with the all-ones state at the start of each Codeword.

 NOTES

-The first 40 bits of the pseudo-random sequence are shown below.
+The first 40 bits of the pseudo-random sequence from the generator are shown below.
 The leftmost bit is the first bit of the sequence to be exclusive-ORed with the first bit of the Codeword; the second bit of the sequence is exclusive-ORed with the second bit of the Codeword; and so on.

 1111 1111 0011 1001 1001 1110 0101 1010 0110 1000

-represents a possible generator for the specified sequence.
+Figure 3-4 represents a possible generator for the specified sequence.

-Figure 3- : Pseudo-Randomizer Logic Diagram
+Figure 3-4 : Pseudo-Randomizer Logic Diagram